 Overview

 The social sciences are a valuable but often overlooked element of coastal zone management.
-Issues from marsh restoration to flood mitigation all involve critical human elements— knowledge, values, and attitudes—of the people that live, work, and play in these areas.
-This training provides the basic knowledge and skills to help coastal managers understand their stakeholders.
+Issues from marsh restoration to flood mitigation all involve critical human elements—knowledge, values, and attitudes—of the people that live, work, and play in these areas.
+This training provides coastal managers with the basic knowledge and skills to understand the members of their community.

-Hosts of this training can customize their workshop by selecting one or more of the following social science modules that focus on various disciplines, including understanding stakeholder basics, interviewing for data collection, conducting focus groups, and writing survey questions.
+Training hosts can customize their workshop by selecting one or more of the following social science modules: understanding stakeholder basics, conducting focus groups, writing survey questions, analyzing qualitative data, and interviewing for data and oral history collection.

 Module 1: Understanding Stakeholders